PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 The above prints out incredible.
 Incredible.

-And one detail of JavaScript that’s often easy to forget about is that it's single threaded.
+And one detail of JavaScript that’s often easy to forget about is that it's single-threaded.
-It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single threaded, how can it handle asynchronous code?
+It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?

 # The Environment the Language runs on
-The first step to uncovering JavaScript’s secrets is to understand that the question “JavaScript is single threaded, how can it do async” is like saying “English utilises a 26 letter alphabet, how can it eat pie?”.
+The first step to uncovering JavaScript’s secrets is to understand that the question “JavaScript is single-threaded, how can it do async” is like saying “English utilises a 26 letter alphabet, how can it eat pie?”.

 English is a language, the person speaking English is the thing doing the pie eating.